Erastova-group/ClayCode/docs/index.rst

 **Report bugs and give suggestions** for future improvements and new features via an `issue`_.

 **Have you added new functionality to the code, or assigned new clay unit cells?** Please share with the wider community by `forking this project`_ and submitting a `pull request`_.
-Learn more how to contribute `here`_.
+Learn more on how to contribute `here`_.

 |Project Status: Active| |GitHub commit activity (branch)| |GitHub issues| |GitHub pull requests| |License: MIT|